-On Friday night, Atlanta United recorded their third clean sheet in four league games as they defeated Orlando City 1-0.
-That means another $2,000 will be donated to the Children’s Healthcare of Atlanta Foundation, helping to shut out autism.
-In partnership with Children’s, the club has now raised a total of $10,000 through five clean sheets on the year and will hope to add to that total as they continue the journey through their inaugural season.
+On Saturday night, Atlanta United recorded their second-straight MLS clean sheet as they defeated the Columbus Crew 2-0, which means another $2,000 will be donated to the Children’s Healthcare of Atlanta Foundation, helping to shut-out autism.
+In partnership with Children’s, the club has now raised a total $8,000 through four clean sheets on the year and will hope to add to that total as they continue the journey through their inaugural season.

 - Click here to make a donation to Children’s Healthcare of Atlanta

 Children’s is the official pediatric healthcare system and the official pediatric sports medicine program of Atlanta United.
 One of the nation’s largest pediatric healthcare systems, Children’s is home to a nationally ranked sports medicine program that uses leading-edge research to keep athletes, from pre-teens to adolescents, in top physical shape.

 In addition, Children’s serves as the title sponsor for the Atlanta United headquarters, the Children’s Healthcare of Atlanta Training Ground, which will host national and international soccer clubs visiting Atlanta for tournaments to be held at Mercedes-Benz Stadium as well as act as a base for grass roots soccer initiatives including coach education and referee training.